pavani2118/Web-Services-and-Server-Technologies/Day08/retrive the data/readme.md

 MongoDB Compass often displays retrieved data in a table format, which can be very helpful.
 Each document becomes a row, and the fields are the columns.
 This makes it easy to see the data in a structured way.

 2. Tools You'll Use 🛠️
+        MongoDB Shell:
-MongoDB Shell: The command-line interface for interacting with MongoDB.
+           The command-line interface for interacting with MongoDB.
 You'll type your find() commands here.
+        MongoDB Compass:
-MongoDB Compass: The GUI for MongoDB.
+           The GUI for MongoDB.
 It provides a visual way to construct queries and view the results, often in a table format.

-4. Example Workflow in Compass 🧭
-Open MongoDB Compass and connect to your MongoDB instance.
-Select the unidb database and the students collection.
-In the query bar, enter your find() query (e.g., { regno: "2021IT003" }).
-Optionally, use the "Projection" section to specify which fields to include or exclude (e.g., { name: 1, age: 1, _id: 0 }).
-Click "Find".
-Compass will display the matching documents, often in a table view.

-6. Visual Summary 🖼️
-The images show how to use the find() method in MongoDB Compass.
-You can see how to enter a query, specify a projection, and view the results.